Nail your eCommerce product images with this strategy (+ 17 fail-proof tips).

-Obviously, with so much at stake, it’s important to get your eCommerce images exactly right – which means you have to master not just product photography but also planning and some post-shoot optimization.
-Here, we lay out a can’t-lose strategy to ensure your eCommerce images are up to the task of boosting your conversion rate, lowering your return rate, and improving the overall experience of customers who visit your site.
+Obviously, with so much at stake, it’s important to get your eCommerce images exactly right–which means you have to master not just product photography, but also planning and some post-shoot optimization.
+Here, we lay out a can’t-lose strategy to ensure your eCommerce images are up to the task of boosting your conversion rate, lowering your return rate, and creating an overall high-quality experience for customers who visit your site.

 The 3-Stage Strategy for Creating Great eCommerce Images

 The three key components of a winning eCommerce photography strategy can be broken out by stage:

-Here, we’ll walk you through each step and pepper tips throughout to make it easy to execute.
+Here, we’ll walk you through each step and include tips throughout to make it easy to execute.

 1st Stage/Preparation—Decide what images you need and plan your shoot.

 Setting up an eCommerce photo shoot can take time, but an ounce of prevention is worth a pound of cure.
-While prepping the perfect shoot can be daunting, it’s fairly simple if you are able to answer a simple question: what kind of product images will best serve my goals?
+While prepping the perfect shoot can be daunting, it’s fairly simple if you are able to answer a simple question: what kind of product images will best serve your goals?
 And that comes down to a simple choice: standard product photography or lifestyle imagery.

-Standard product photography shows your merchandise in a neutral setting – white backdrop, diffused lighting, no other objects in the frame.
-The goal of these images is to communicate as clearly as possible what, exactly, you’re selling.
+Standard product photos show your merchandise in a neutral setting–white backdrop, diffused lighting, no other objects in the frame.
+The goal of these images is to communicate as clearly as possible what exactly you’re selling.